 - $0 if you’re married, filing a separate return, and lived with your spouse at any time during the tax year.

 If your provisional income exceeds these thresholds, you’ll compare 50% of your benefits amount to 50% of your provisional income that exceeds the threshold.
 You’ll pay tax on whichever amount is smaller.
 It gets more complicated if your provisional income exceeds a second threshold: You’ll pay tax on up to 85% of your benefits.
-Here’s how it breaks down:
+Below, take a look at how it is broken down.

 |Provisional income thresholds for single taxpayers|